Finalist

 HOH JIA DA

-FORMER STUDENT/ ICON OF TECHNO CREATION & NATIONAL YOUTH PRIMIER AWARD 2022
+STUDENT/ ICON OF TECHNO CREATION & NATIONAL YOUTH PRIMIER AWARD 2022

 FACULTY OF COMPUTER SCIENCE & INFORMATION TECHNOLOGY, UNIVERSITI PUTRA MALAYSIA